sheunis/sebbatical/content/posts/post-1.md

 {{< img_gallery gallery_dir="/post-1/gallery-3">}}

 Mostly walked around the rest of the day.
-Picture of the famous Merlion at night.
+Photos of the famous Merlion at night.

 {{< img_gallery gallery_dir="/post-1/gallery-4">}}

 ### 17 July

 More strolling around Singapore.
-Pictures of the colourful facade of the Sri Mariamman Hindu temple.
+Photos of the colourful facade of the Sri Mariamman Hindu temple.

 {{< img_gallery gallery_dir="/post-1/gallery-5">}}

-Pictures of the Buddha Tooth Relic Temple.
+Photos of the Buddha Tooth Relic Temple.

 {{< img_gallery gallery_dir="/post-1/gallery-6">}}